Route Napoleon is one of the best drives across France

-Route Napoleon is the name of a 325 km (200 mi) stretch of modern road winding through the spectacular mountains of Provence, in France.
-The road follows the route taken by Napoleon in his 1815 escape from Elba to Grenoble.
+Route Napoleon is the name of a very scenic drive winding through the spectacular mountains France running from the French Riviera to the southern Pre-Alps.
+It follows the route taken by Napoleon in his 1815 escape from Elba to Grenoble.

 How long is Route Napoleon?